ceejbot/opsbot/README.md

 OwlPlugin.prototype.help = function help()
 {
-    return  {
-        OWL: 'If you say ORLY?, you get the obvious response.', };
+    return 'If you say ORLY?, you get the obvious response.';
 };
 ```